Skip to main content

 Paid

-• Understanding of the data science field and the type of analysis carried out
+• Understanding the data science field and various analysis types

 • Mathematics